-Note: Note the duration before the message stops being sent may not be exactly the same as the duration specified by the user.
+Note: Note the duration before the messages stop being sent may not be exactly the same as the duration specified by the user.
 In general the message will be sent at the given rate until at least duration seconds.

-Note: For extremely long running Bus instances with many short lived tasks the default api with store_task==True may not be appropriate as the stopped tasks are still taking up memory as they are associated with the Bus instance.
+Note: For extremely long running Bus instances with many short lived tasks the default api with store\task==True may not be appropriate as the stopped tasks are still taking up memory as they are associated with the Bus instance.

-set_filters (filters=None)
+set\filters (filters=None)